Tell Me What You See: Text-Guided Real-World Image Denoising: Introduction

 \definecolor{cy}{rgb}{1, 0.95, 0.8} \definecolor{cb}{rgb}{0.92, 0.94, 1} [2][yellow]{{ \colorlet{foo}{#1} \sethlcolor{foo}#2} }

-Since the true statistics of the noise are unknown and camera-specific, attempts were made to better approximate the noise characteristics, initially using Gaussian noise and improved by a Poisson-Gaussian noise model \cite{foi2008practical}.
-For severe noise conditions, the task becomes highly ill-posed and the basic prior of natural images is not specific and informative enough for the reconstruction task.
-Thus, additional information about the scene is valuable and may produce improved results.

-Following this observation, in this work, we present a novel approach of using a caption of the captured scene.
-This additional information can be given by the photographer and integrated into the reconstruction process.
-Following the major recent advances in diffusion models for image reconstruction and generation \cite{rombach2022high, nichol2021glide, dhariwal2021diffusion, kawar2022denoising, saharia2022palette, croitoru2023diffusion}, our method proposes a diffusion model conditioned by the input data for the task.
-Using the CLIP multimodal method \cite{radford2021learning} the text caption and raw input image are integrated into a single framework for reconstruction.
-Since the noise model does not accurately simulate the true sensor noise, we present a method for camera-specific and real-world noise fine-tuning of the model to improve performance.
-Using a small set of captures by the target camera, a low-rank set of weights of the model is optimized \cite{hu2021lora}.
-Our training scheme is presented in \Cref{fig:system_diagram}.
+Following this observation, we propose using a text caption to aid in reconstructing the captured scene.
+This additional information can be provided by the photographer.
+To integrate the caption into the reconstruction process, we employ a text-guided diffusion model, leveraging the advances in this field for image reconstruction and generation \cite{rombach2022high, nichol2021glide, dhariwal2021diffusion, kawar2022denoising, saharia2022palette, croitoru2023diffusion}.
+A multimodal model, CLIP \cite{radford2021learning}, is used to combine the caption and its corresponding raw image into a unified reconstruction framework.

-Our approach improves the reconstruction results, as observed in our comparisons to other non-text-conditioned methods, including a similar diffusion model without text conditioning.

-The contributions of our work are: \begin{itemize} \item We present a novel method for raw image reconstruction using a text-conditioned diffusion model.
-Our process pipeline for training and fine-tuning for real-world data is presented in \Cref{fig:system_diagram}. \item We evaluate our proposed text-conditioned method compared to a similar non-text-conditioned diffusion and other methods.
-The contribution of the text to the reconstruction is significant as presented in \Cref{fig:teaser,sec:results}. \item Our method was evaluated on a simulated dataset and real-world noise data and achieved improved results both visually and in perceptual metrics (\Cref{sec:results}). \item We present outdoor and real-world scene reconstruction results.
-Our method presented good results also in these unsupervised scenarios.